RafallPawlak/RafallPawlak/README.md

 ### Hi there 👋
 I'm Rafał, currently being on long-term fullstack developer course.
-Besides coding I like play on my drums, also I'm interested in new technology and self-development.
+Besides coding I love play on my drums 🥁, also I'm interested in new technology and self-development.

 ### My apps